DO COLLEGES OFFER SIBLING DISCOUNTS ON TUITION?

 The cost of pursuing a college degree has been on the rise year after year.
 For parents with multiple children in the same age range, the idea of sending two or more kids to college and paying the rising cost of tuition is terrifying.
-While financial aide, student grants, student loans, and scholarships are all financial vehicles that can help parents and students pay for educational expenses, financially savvy individuals look for discounts, and many schools do offer sibling discounts off of tuition.
+While financial aid, student grants, student loans, and scholarships are all financial vehicles that can help parents and students pay for educational expenses, financially savvy individuals look for discounts, and many schools do offer sibling discounts off of tuition.
 Read this guide to tuition discounts to siblings, and cut the cost of tuition.

 Lowering the Total Cost of College By Attending Schools Offering Family Discounts